google-research/uda/README.md

 bash scripts/run_svhn_tpu_32_core.sh --aug_copy=${AUG_COPY}
 ```

-Our hyperparameters for SVHN are basically the same as CIFAR-10.
-To use GPUs or
-Cloud TPU v2/v3, you can take the script for CIFAR-10 and change *task_name* to
-svhn, change *sup_size* to 1000 and set *learning_rate* to 0.03 or 0.05.

 ## General guidelines for setting hyperparameters:

 UDA works out-of-box and does not require extensive hyperparameter tuning, but